 After five years as a temporary resident, you’re eligible to upgrade your status to permanent.

 After 2 years as a permanent resident, you can apply for naturalization.
 The naturalization process can take less than a year.

-If you’ve got permanent residency status, you need to return to the DR every 4 years to renew.
+If you’ve obtained permanent residency status, you’ll need to return to the Dominican Republic every 4 years for renewal.